MozillaSecurity/FuzzManager/README.md

 ### Submitting Crashes

 The `submit` method can be used to send a crash report to the FuzzManager server.
 Again the `crashInfo` parameter works as described above.
-In addition, you can provide a file containing a test and an optional "quality" indicator of the test (best quality is 0).
+In addition, you can provide a file containing a test and an optional "quality" indicator of the test (the best quality is 0).
 The use of this quality indicator largely depends on how your fuzzer/reducer works.
 The server will prefer better qualities when proposing test cases for filing bugs.
 Finally, the method accepts an additional metadata parameter which can contain arbitrary information that is stored with the crash on the server.
 Note that this metadata is *combined* with the metadata found in the `ProgramConfiguration` of the `crashInfo`.
 When using binary configuration files, this means that the metadata supplied in that configuration file is automatically submitted with the crash to the server.

 ### Further methods